dragonmc77/Listicles/README.md

 Install as any plugin:

-Download the .pext file from the repository root and run it to install the plugin.
+Download the latest .pext file from the Releases page and run it to install the plugin.

 Features: